101 Cooking For Two

 Pro Tips:

-1. Optimal baking temperature: 400ยฐ or 425ยฐF convection.
-Lower temperatures, like 350ยฐF or 375ยฐF, will yield slightly less crisp skin.
-Refer to the main post for approximate cooking times.
+1. Optimal baking temperature: 400°F or 425°F convection.
+Lower temperatures, like 350°F or 375°F, will yield slightly less crisp skin.
+Refer to the main post for guidance on time across various temperatures.

-2. Pat dry: Do not skip this step; removing excess moisture is key to achieving crispy skin.
+2. Pat dry: Removing surface moisture is the #1 key to crispy skin.

 5. Scaling: This recipe can be scaled to any quantity needed.

-6. BBQ variation: For BBQ chicken legs, skip the dry seasoning and use a BBQ dry rub.
-Then, brush with your favorite BBQ sauce during the last 5 minutes of baking.
+6. BBQ variation: Use a BBQ dry rub instead of salt/pepper; brush with BBQ sauce during the last 5 minutes of baking.

 7. Storage: Refrigerate leftovers for up to 4 days or freeze for up to 4 months.